 A corollary of the potential effects of reduced water resources through increased development is a reduction in water quality through increased wastewater and sewage generation.
 Cothill Fen SAC is sensitive to water quality (being identified as a site at risk of diffuse agricultural nutrient pollution as a result of nutrients leaching into the water from surrounding farmland).
-However, as far as can be determined there are no Sewage Treatment Works that discharge upstream of the SAC and as such, adverse effects from the development to be delivered through the Local Plan 2029 Part 1 are unlikely.
-In their consultation response of 17/06/10 Natural England asked that investigations into the potential adverse effect of surface water run-off from unallocated development with hydrological connections to SAC's was also included in policy.
-However, this would only be relevant if development was to be included within the catchment of the SAC as indicated in Figure 6 and the Local Plan does not include any plans to allocate development in this catchment.
+However, there are no Sewage Treatment Works that discharge upstream of the SAC and as such adverse effects from the development to be delivered through the Additional Consultation document are unlikely.
+In a previous consultation response of 17/06/10 Natural England asked that investigations into the potential adverse effect of surface water run-off from unallocated development with hydrological connections to SAC's was also included in policy.
+However, this would only be relevant if development was to be included within the catchment of the SAC as indicated in Figure 6 and the Additional Consultation document does not include any plans to allocate development in this catchment.

-As stated above for water resources, policy CP5 commits to provision of adequate and timely infrastructure, including for waste water treatment, in partnership with stakeholders and adjoining local authorities.
-Policy CP30 should ensure maximum water efficiency, meaning less need for waste treatment, whilst policy CP36 commits to a general protection of nature conservation, including European, sites.
+As stated above for water resources, policy 5 commits to provision of adequate and timely infrastructure, including for waste water treatment, in partnership with stakeholders and adjoining local authorities.
+Policy 30 should ensure maximum water efficiency, meaning less need for waste treatment, whilst policy 36 commits to a general protection of nature conservation, including European, sites.
 Moreover:

-- Policy CP 32 Flood Risk includes a commitment to incorporate sustainable drainage systems or techniques to limit surface run-off from development. - Policy CP33 commits to new development proposals "causing no deterioration and, where possible, achieving improvements in water quality."
+- Policy 32 Flood Risk includes a commitment to incorporate sustainable drainage systems or techniques to limit surface run-off from development. - Policy 33 commits to new development proposals "causing no deterioration and, where possible, achieving improvements in water quality."